beach

 In Hamburg, I attended seminars of Walther von Hahn and Wolfgang Hoeppner of the "Natural language systems group" in the informatics department, who had initiated and participated in Germany's biggest dialogue system projects at that time.
 Later, I continued working on natural language systems, even if only as a heuristic tool in the scientific process.
 In our introduction to computational linguistics and language technology, I organized the application-oriented parts, and I also wrote my "systems view" introduction to language technology.

 I‘m happy to see the current practical developments of llm-based generative AI.
 I‘d never have expected this to come (so soon).
-Theoretically, however, this is based on a black-box, behaviorist view of intelligence that Chomsky warned us of some 70 years ago (which I am not interested in).
+Theoretically, however, this is based on a black-box, behaviorist view of intelligence/language that Chomsky warned us of some 70 years ago (which I am not interested in).
 Let's see where this leads.
 And let's hope that we are not effectively acting like the sorcerer's apprentice here.

 Language and Space: Spatial semantics